-Irish Moss, sometimes called Sea Moss, is a seaweed often used as a thickening agent in puddings, beverages, ice cream and more when animals products can't be used, or in a raw food diet.
+Sea Moss is a seaweed often used as a thickening agent in puddings, beverages, ice cream and more when animals products can’t be used, or in a raw food diet.

-Irish Moss, sometimes called Sea Moss, is a seaweed considered healing to the digestive tract, maybe even a superfood.
-It's an ingredient that I'm familiar with as it is readily used in the Caribbean, but it wasn't until a few years ago that I actually tried preparing it myself.
-I was wandering through a local market in Trinidad and somehow found myself walking away with a package of dried Irish Moss and dried hibiscus.
+It’s an ingredient that I’m familiar with as it is often used in the Caribbean, but it wasn’t until a few years ago that I tried preparing it myself.
+I was wandering through a local market in Trinidad and walked away with a package of dried Sea Moss and dried hibiscus.

-A number of years back carrageenan, which is derived from Irish Moss, came under fire in a study that claims carrageenan can cause gastrointenstinal inflammation.
-After some research I've made the choice to continue to consume Irish Moss, but it's up to you to decide for yourself.
-Read this detailed post by Meghan Telpner for more info on the health concerns of Irish Moss.
+A number of years back carrageenan, which is derived from Irish Moss, came under fire in a study that claims carrageenan can cause gastro-intenstinal distress and inflammation.
+After some research I’ve made the choice to continue to consume sea moss, but it’s up to you to decide for yourself.

-You'll usually find dried Irish Moss in Caribbean or Asian markets, and in some health food stores.
-It might not look appealing and smells a bit (okay, a lot!) like the sea.
+You’ll often find dried sea moss in Caribbean or Asian markets, and in some health food stores.
+It might not look super appealing in it’s natural state and smells a bit (okay, a lot!) like the sea.
 Never fear, it will all work out and your end product will not taste like ocean water.

 When you buy sea moss it will be dried, covered in salt and sometimes have bits of darker seaweed attached to it or some sand.
-Don't forget, this is a natural ingredient and there will be variations from batch to batch.
+Don’t forget, this is a natural ingredient that comes from the ocean and there will be variations from batch to batch.

 There are 2 ways to prepare the sea moss gel.
 It can be boiled to quickly soften the moss and make the gel, or it can be soaked overnight.
 I'm sharing the overnight soak method for a raw end product.
 Both methods work and it's your preference how you prepare it.